frmfm/FRAMED-2.0-Guide/README.md

 ### ■ Playback Format

 The basic format for playing back the artwork is the “infinity loop.”
-However, there are other ways to program the artwork for different playback formats if they are packaged as applications (see guides for other frameworks below).
+However, there are other ways to ‘program’ the artwork for different playback formats if they are packaged as applications (see guides for other frameworks below).
 For example:

 • Randomly selecting sections